FREQUENTLY ASKED QUESTIONS (FAQ)

 What payment options are available to me, and when will my payment be sent?

 You may elect to receive payments by check or electronic funds transfer (“direct deposit”) into your bank account.
 If you receive payments by check, we will mail your payment four (4) days prior to its due date.

-If you desire payment by direct deposit, you and any joint holder of your bank account, must complete sections A through C of a Direct Deposit Authorization Form, and then request a representative from your financial institution complete sections D through F. We electronically transfer funds to your account on the payment due date or the last business day before the due date, if the due date falls on a weekend or holiday.
+If you desire payment by direct deposit, you and any joint holder of your bank account, must complete sections A through C of a Direct Deposit Authorization Form, and then provide the documentation of the names and account number as noted in Section D. We electronically transfer funds to your account on the payment due date or the last business day before the due date, if the due date falls on a weekend or holiday.